eugenius1/scoped-storage/README.md

 // For a behaviour that only returns string values (like localStorage and sessionStorage) var allStringValueStorage = new ScopedStorage('project-bar/', StorageTypes.SESSION_STORAGE, true);

+/*
-/* use the object the same way you would with localStorage or sessionStorage with these methods: setItem, getItem, removeItem, clear
+Use the object the same way you would with localStorage or sessionStorage with these methods: setItem, getItem, removeItem, clear
 */